Vonage-Community/send-sms-messages-with-python-flask/README.md

 ```
 ### 3. Generate and add your application ID and private key to your environment variables

-In the developer dashboard [Applications menu](https://dashboard.vonage.com/applications), click on the `send-sms` application and then click Edit.
-Once the edit window opens, click on the button that says, “Generate public and private key.”
-This will trigger a download of your private key as a file with the extension `.key`.
-Keep this file private and do not share it anywhere it could be compromised.
+In the developer dashboard [Applications menu](https://dashboard.vonage.com/applications), click on the `send-sms` application and then click **Edit**.
+Once the edit window opens, click on the button that says, “Generate public and private key”.
+This will trigger a download of your private key as a file with the extension `.key`. **Keep this file private and do not share it anywhere it could be compromised.**

-Click on the Save changes button and also note your Application ID.
+Click on the "Save changes button" and also note your Application ID.

 ![A screenshot of the application Edit menu in the Vonage developer dashboard showing where to generate a public and private key.](images/2026-02_send-sms-python-flask_screenshot_edit-application-keys.png)